compilit/probably/README.md

 ### Chaining probables

 The map and flatMap methods enable you to take your probable and apply a function to it.
-But only in case it is successful.
+But only in case it has a value.
 This means you can chain probable methods through a fluent API.
-Since probables can be successful but not have any contents, map and flatMap won't do anything to a null content.
-Otherwise your original, possible failed Probable would be lost by the Probable encountering exceptions during the map and flatMap methods.
+Map and flatMap won't do anything to a null value.
+Otherwise, your original, possibly failed
+Probable would be lost by the Probable encountering exceptions during the map and flatMap methods.
 Here is an example:

 ```java